-The following supplies can either be purchased locally at Mo’s Art Supply or online through Amazon (links provided).
+The following supplies can either be purchased locally at Mo’s Art Supply or online through the provided Amazon links.
 Most of these supplies are not available through the Academy in-house supply store.

-We will work with watercolor paint from tubes (for this class, we will not be using pan watercolors).
+We will work with watercolor paint from tubes or pan watercolors.
 Students can either purchase a set of paints or buy the tubes individually.
 We will need one of each of the following colors:

 - Warm red (e.g. Cadmium Red, Vermilion)

 - Warm yellow (e.g. Cadmium Yellow, Deep Yellow)

 - Warm blue (e.g. Ultramarine Blue)

 - Cool blue (e.g. Prussian Blue, Cobalt Blue)